surajbera/react-todo-app/readme.txt

   - Check if you can implement search functionality
   - On editing todo, add a canel button as well
   - Show a loading text on initial request - loading todos
+  - when the page is loaded focus on the input element